 In spite of a body that continually betrayed her, Linda’s mind and heart never wavered.
 She guided Project Dignity with a strong, loving hand and trained the volunteers to stand up and be a voice for those that society so easily dismisses and disregards.
-She taught us that even if we get down to nothing but dust on the garage floor, we will still have the most important thing of all to take out—the Lord’s love and compassion for all of His people.
+She taught us that even if we get down to nothing but dust on the garage floor, we will still have the most important thing of all to take with us—the Lord’s love and compassion for all of His people.

 We are so fortunate to have had her as a wife, mother, sister and friend.
 We only wish the rest of you could have been as blessed.

 I pretty much establish the fact that when I go out to work, it is the agenda that is of the people.
 It is of the neighborhood.
 It’s what’s happening there.
 I become a part of that.
 I hopefully don’t bring my own agenda of my own life to force it on them, and I work with whatever it is they’re doing.

 Some of the children don’t leave the motels and there is no playground equipment for them.
 There is no place for them to play.
 A lot of the work, particularly with the children that I’ve been doing has created a dark place in my soul.
 A place where I have a lot of sadness for the things I can’t change for these children.

 For some unknown reason children love band-aids, so I thought that if I were to see them as a nurse sometimes they would know me if I’d been out there and if I had been doing that.
 It’s come to me that I sort of do band-aid work.
 I don’t solve all these people’s problems.
 I can’t do that.
 But it’s like putting a band aid on it for now, for today.